aspose-words/Aspose.Words-Documentation/en/net/developer-guide/mail-merge-and-reporting/mail-merge-template/_index.md

 ## See Also

-* For more details about how to create templates in Microsoft Word manually, please check the [“Create a Template”](https://support.microsoft.com/en-us/office/save-a-word-document-as-a-template-cb17846d-ecec-49d4-82ea-a6f5e3e8b9ae) article in the Microsoft Documentation
+* For more details about how to create templates in Microsoft Word manually, please check the [Create a Template](https://support.microsoft.com/en-us/office/save-a-word-document-as-a-template-cb17846d-ecec-49d4-82ea-a6f5e3e8b9ae) article in the Microsoft Documentation